The Cancer Research

 - supporting DNA repair

 - slowing growth and stimulating self-destruction of cancer cells without disturbing normal cells

-- limiting cancer’s ability to spread by decreasing a tumor’s ability to grow new blood vessel
+- limiting cancer’s ability to spread by decreasing a tumor’s ability to grow new blood vessels

 - Human Studies